Canon 550D vs Fujifilm X-A5

 Concerning the storage of imaging data, both the 550D and the X-A5 write their files to SDXC cards.
 The X-A5 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 550D cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 550D and Fujifilm X-A5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X-A5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 550D does not offer wifi capability.
+In contrast, the 550D does not provide wifi capability.

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 550D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 550D was succeeded by the Canon 600D.
+Both the 550D and the X-A5 have been discontinued, but can regularly be found used on eBay.
+The 550D was replaced by the Canon 600D, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is the Canon 550D better than the Fujifilm X-A5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Easier framing: Has an optical viewfinder for image composition and settings control.